SoftUni-Internal/interactive-content/EN/02-Interfaces-and-Abstraction/04-Abstract-Classes.md

 }
 ```

-From this example, we see that it is impossible to create an object of the Animal class.
+From this example, we see that it is impossible to create an object from the Animal class.

 ``` java
 Animal obj = new Animal(); // This will generate an error